 Email me through this website to attend this class

 Women's Health Resource Center, CPMC, 3698 California Street, San Francisco, CA

 Register to join the next 6-week session of this ongoing class by calling (415) 600-0500

 These workshops take place several times a year and will be listed here as dates are finalized.
 Add your name to my mailing list so that you will be notified in advance.

-There are two upcoming pelvic floor workshops:
+There are three upcoming pelvic floor workshops:

 * * * *

 Yoga and the Pelvic Floor, September 7, from 1:00pm - 3:30pm